 Information that is gathered about your child and family is kept confidential.
 At the end of the school year, records are locked in the Central Office.
 Records will only be sent to another school or agency with written permission from parents or legal guardians.
 Head Start staff and volunteers are responsible to maintain the confidentiality of all information about children and families.

+The Tobacco Policy at Head Start

 Here at Head Start, we are committed to the health of children and families in the program, as well as our staff.
 Our policy also reflects Oregon laws and Head Start requirements.
 Please read the following to know how the Head Start Tobacco Policy may affect you and your family.